-Providing this programming in the school will nelp students to learn and practice skills that will further their resiliency, which will ultimately help the well-being of the youth in Blackfelds.
+Providing this programming in the school will help students to learn and practice skills that will further their resiliency, which will ultimately help the well-being of the youth in Blackfalds.

+2. Organization

-- 2. Organization - Describe your organization including the type, the purpose, and number of members.
+• Describe your organization including the type, the purpose, and number of members.
 Describe the type of program(s) and/or services offered.

-St. Greapry the Great is a K-9 school.
-Academics, Athletics, and Social-emotional learning are all offered.
+St. Gregory the Great is a K-9 school.
+Academics, Athletics, and social-exhaust learning are all offered.
 Our student population is 632.
-Whether your conseling program is running a wellness wednesday program, Preservice organization's goals and objectives for this year?
+Currently, our counseling program is running a wallness wantsday program, a predmentarious goals and objectives for his year?

-The counselling team's goals and objectives are to increase the resiliency of our students as well as provide targeted supports to needs that we identify we do have a school council that consists of parent volunteers and administrators.
-This grap runs fundraisers that broadly benefit the school, not the consenting program specifically
+The counselling team's goals and objectives are to increase the resiliency of our students as well as provide targeted supports to needs that we identify we do have a school council that consists of powent volunteers and administrators.
+This group runs fundraisers that broadly benesit the school, not the counselling program specifically

-• Does your group have sponsorship or a committee for fundraising?
+Does your group have sponsorship or a committee for fundraising?
 What are your user fees and/or membership dues?